hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Using parallel computing together with Matlab does not work out of the box.
 You will need to follow some (simple) configurations steps, that will be explained here.

 First of all, you will need some scripts that will configure Matlab for parallel use.
 You can download the appropriate script from this
-'repository <https://github.com/hpcleuven/matlab-remote>'_.
+`repository <https://github.com/hpcleuven/matlab-remote>`_.
 Place this folder somewhere on your cluster storage (e.g. $VSC_DATA).
 Set your working directory to the directory where you saved the scripts.
 Within the folder, you will see a `mdcs.rc` file.
 This is a configuration file that allows you to adapt the cluster profile to your needs.
 There is only one setting that needs to be changed with the approach you are using here: `LocalJobStorageLocation`.
 This will define where your job output will be directed to.
-There is no need for quotation marks when defining this path. **Be carefull**: when leaving this field blank, this location will default to your $VSC_HOME, which could result in quickly filling up your home directory.
+There is no need for quotation marks when defining this path. **Be careful**: when leaving this field blank, this location will default to your $VSC_HOME, which could result in quickly filling up your home directory.

 Next, you'll need to load the module, and start it.
 It is recommended to request an interactive job for this beforehand.